Hearing Loss Management

 Stapes Surgery (a stapedectomy) can treat conductive hearing loss caused by a problem called otosclerosis, by removing part of the fixed stapes bone in the middle ear.

 You can use your private medical insurance or pay for your Hearing Loss Management treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.

 Why One Healthcare